 With 22 waterfalls, a National Natural Monument, and over 100 RV- and trailer-friendly campsites, Ricketts Glen State Park should be on every camper's bucket list.
-The park's roots are in land held by Robert Bruce Ricketts, an Army colonel who came to control 80,000 acres in the area for its timber.
+The park's roots most recently date back to Robert Bruce Ricketts, an Army colonel who came to control 80,000 acres in the area for its timber.
 Ricketts' heirs started to preserve the land in the 1920s.
 It was a 1,200-acre parcel sold to the Commonwealth of Pennsylvania in 1942 that started the development of a state park, which opened for recreational use in 1944.

 When you come RV camping to Ricketts Glen, you’ll have plenty of time to explore it all.
 If you come in the summer, it won’t be too hot for a pleasant hike; summer temps tend to stay in the 70s, making the air perfectly comfortable.
 The winters can be a bit harsh, but the park's camping cabins allow for fun all year round.
 Whatever time of year you visit Ricketts Glen State Park, you'll be able to enjoy all that the great outdoors has to offer.

 RV Rentals in Ricketts Glen State Park